Caribbean & Cruise Ports — The World's Most Popular Senior Travel Region

 St. Kitts & Nevis

-The St. Kitts Scenic Railway circles the island through sugar cane fields — one of the best seated island tours in the Caribbean.
-Brimstone Hill Fortress is a UNESCO World Heritage Site with sweeping Atlantic views.
+The St. Kitts Scenic Railway circles the island through old sugar cane country, one of the best seated island tours in the Caribbean.
+Brimstone Hill Fortress is a UNESCO World Heritage Site with sweeping views, and the cruise pier sits right in walkable Basseterre.

 🐬